toddmowen/nellie/README.md

 ---------------

-If you have docker, docker-compose, and Python 3.x already installed on your system, then cloning this repo and running the following command should be all you need to bring up a 2 node Hadoop cluster:
+If you have docker, docker-compose, and Python 3.x already installed on your system, then cloning this repo and running the following command should be all you need to bring up a basic Hadoop "cluster" containing a single node:

     ./nellie up